 Berkebile Oil Co., a U.S. manufacturer of high-quality, professional-grade automotive and industrial chemicals, has introduced its new Protection First Class (PFC) penetrating lubricant and rust inhibitor.

-In formulating PFC, the company says it chose to use 99% pure cosmetic-grade lanolin as one of the product’s key ingredients.
+In formulating PFC, the company says it chose to use 99% pure cosmetic-grade lanolin as one of the Article’s key ingredients.

 Traditional penetrating lubricants use solvents to lower the viscosity of the oils they contain, enabling them to flow more easily or to be dispensed as a spray, notes Berkebile.
 The solvents make the lubricants runny, and in practical application, more than 80% of the applied substances are lost to runoff.